Rachael is a marketing manager who has worked in the education industry for a few years.

 An in-person clinical placement makes up the second half of the program, however, this can be completed anywhere in the country.

-TCP is recognized by the national accrediting body, Association for Advancing Quality in Education Preparation (AAQEP), as an approved teacher certification program that adheres to association standards for teacher licensure.
+TCP is recognized by the state-approved body, Association for Advancing Quality in Education Preparation (AAQEP), as an approved teacher certification program that adheres to association standards for teacher licensure.

 The program was designed to fill teacher shortages throughout the U.S. by helping aspiring teachers get into the classroom at an accelerated pace, without barriers like price, in-person learning, and long-term program commitments.